Department of Kinesiology and Health Promotion

 Mission Statement and Objectives

-The Department of Kinesiology and Health Promotion strives to provide quality educational degree programs for students interested in teaching careers in Health and Physical Education or careers in the diverse field of Sport and Fitness Management.
+The Department of Kinesiology and Health Promotion strives to provide quality educational degree programs for students interested in teaching careers in Health and Physical Education or careers in the diverse field of Exercise Science.
 It is our mission to offer programs that enhance the lives of our students by making them marketable for meaningful employment by:

 - Applying theoretical models by implementing practical experiences